Skip to main content

 What Are the Clinical Manifestations of Estrogen Dominance?

-The clinical picture of is varied and can affect both women and men, although the symptoms differ based on physiology.
+The clinical picture of estrogen dominance is varied and can affect both women and men, although the symptoms differ based on physiology.
 In women, this hormonal imbalance can manifest in numerous ways, impacting the menstrual cycle, mood, and physical health.
 Many women experience an intensification of premenstrual syndrome (PMS), with heightened irritability, bloating, and breast tenderness.

 Cycles may become irregular, and menstrual flow can become significantly heavier.
 Over time, the sustained proliferative effect of excess estrogen on tissues can contribute to the development of conditions such as uterine fibroids, ovarian cysts, and endometriosis, a painful condition where endometrial-like tissue grows outside the uterus.